akarlinsky/world_mortality/README.md

 Notes:

-* Our aim is to provide data from 2015 onwards.
+* Our aim is to provide data from 2015 onward.
 In some cases the coverage starts later, but we require at least full 2019 data.
 * Countries are only included if the data exist until at least June 2020.
 * We only collect weekly, monthly, or quarterly data.
 * The latest data points (weeks/months/quarters) for each country are **preliminary** and subject to (sometimes large) revisions.